andrewsomething/github-download-stats/README.md

 Pre-built binaries for Linux, macOS, and Windows are available in the [releases tab](https://github.com/andrewsomething/github-download-stats/releases).

+Docker images are also available:

+    docker run andrewsomething/github-download-stats

 `github-download-stats` can be installed from source by running:

     go get -u github.com/andrewsomething/github-download-stats